photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 It is available for Mac, Linux and Windows.
 Developers may skip this and move on to the [Developer Guide](../developer-guide/index.md).

-We plan to provide a single binary.
+We plan to provide downloadable installation packages for future releases.

-!!! info "Windows"
+!!! note "Windows"
     Windows users may need to [disable](img/docker-disable-wsl2.jpg) the WSL 2 based engine in *Docker Settings > General* to mount drives other than `C:`.
 Please use this [docker-compose.yml](https://dl.photoprism.org/docker/windows/docker-compose.yml) example to get started and [increase](img/docker-resources-advanced.jpg) the Docker memory limit to 4 GB or more, as the default of 2 GB may reduce indexing performance or cause restarts.

-!!! info "macOS"
+!!! note "macOS"
     macOS users should [increase](img/docker-resources-advanced.jpg) the Docker memory limit to 4 GB or more, as the default of 2 GB may reduce indexing performance or cause restarts.
     Please use this [docker-compose.yml](https://dl.photoprism.org/docker/macos/docker-compose.yml)
     example to get started.

-!!! info "Linux"
+!!! note "Linux & Raspberry Pi"
+    Our latest release comes as a single [multi-arch image](https://hub.docker.com/r/photoprism/photoprism) for AMD64, ARM64, and ARMv7.
+If your device meets the [system requirements](raspberry-pi.md), the same installation instructions as for regular Linux servers apply.
     All commands may have to be prefixed with `sudo` when not running as root.
-    Note that this will change the home directory `~` to `/root` in your configuration.
+    Note that this will point the home directory placeholder `~` to `/root` in your configuration.
     Kernel security modules such as SELinux have been reported to cause [issues](https://docs.photoprism.org/getting-started/faq/#why-is-photoprism-getting-stuck-in-a-restart-loop).

-!!! info "Raspberry Pi"
-   An image for the [Raspberry Pi](raspberry-pi.md) is available as well.

 ### Step 1: Configure ###